xen-troops/moulin/docs/user-reference.rst

 * :code:`target_images` - list of image files that should be generated by this builder.
 For standard build, it is expected to be "zephyr/build/zephyr/zephyr.bin"

+Optional parameters:

+* :code:`env` - list of additional environment variables that should be exported before calling :code:`west build`.

 Please note that this builder uses :code:`--pristine=auto` command-line option.